thurgoodb/academic-kickstart/content/author/admin/_index.md

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "Master of Science in Computing in Private Cloud Technologies" institution = "Letterkenny Institute of Technology" year = "2019"
+  course = "Master of Science in Computing - Private Cloud Technologies" institution = "Letterkenny Institute of Technology" year = "2019"